 Description: Information Technology (IT) Essentials curriculum provides an introduction to the computer hardware and software skills needed to help meet the growing demand for entry-level Information Communication Technology (ICT) professionals.
 The curriculum covers the fundamentals of computer hardware and software as well as advanced concepts such as security, networking, and the responsibilities of an ICT professional.
 The IT Essentials (ITE) curriculum emphasizes practical experience to help students develop fundamental computer and career skills.
-ITE helps students prepare for entry-level career opportunities in ICT and the CompTIA A+ certi cation.
-The course also provides a learning pathway to Cisco Certi ed Network Associate (CCNA).(CSU.)
+ITE helps students prepare for entry-level career opportunities in ICT and the CompTIA A+ certification.
+The course also provides a learning pathway to Cisco Certified Network Associate (CCNA).

-Description: This course will introduce the student to the basic concepts of the UNIX operating system.
-Completion of the course will provide a good basic working knowledge of: essential UNIX commands, login and logout sequences, setting passwords, UNIX E-mail, fundamentals of the vi editor; piping and redirection; security and process control, the Kernal, File System, UNIX shell programming, X Windows, and basic system administration.
+Description: This course will introduce the student to the basic concepts of the Linux Operating System.
+Completion of the course will provide a basic working knowledge of: free and open-source software and licenses, essential Linux commands, login and logout sequences, setting passwords, hardware, processes, programs and the components of the Linux Operating System, creating and restoring compressed backups and archives, system security, users/groups and file permissions for public and private directories, creating and running simple scripts and basic system administration.